adileo/squirreldisk/README.md

 The easiest app you will ever use to detect huge files.
 Built with Rust + React (Tauri).

+## Installation
+### Windows
+Just install with the .msi

+Currently I'm still facing permissions issue in the sidecar binary embedding of PDU (parallel disk usage) for Linux/MacOS.
+Will try to fix soon in the meanwhile:
+### Ubuntu
+After installing the .deb file make sure to `sudo chmod 777 /usr/bin/pdu` and run squirreldisk with sudo 'sudo squirrel-disk'.

+### MacOS
+Install the app from the .dmg, then `sudo chmod 777 /Applications/SquirrelDisk.app/Contents/MacOS`, then you can open the app with right click > Open.

 ## Disclaimer

 This app was a project from 2 years ago built in Electron in 2 days, I decided to port it to Tauri to achieve better performances and to make it Open Source.
 Yay.